IslandViewPTA/islandview-pta-site/content/news/2021-5-newsletter.md

 Please email your photos to [**yearbook@islandviewpta.org**](mailto:yearbook@islandviewpta.org).
 In the email please include your students’ names, grades, and teachers.

 We’ll do our best to make sure everyone is included, so snap away!
 Thank you!

-{{< fig src="orange bike.jpg" align="center" class="max-w-xs" >}}

-## Let's Walk & Bike to School!

-**SAFE ROUTES TO SCHOOL** is looking for an Island View representative to attend monthly meetings and help promote safe walking and biking to school.
-Walking and biking are not only healthy ways to energize the brain before a day of class, but more kids walking and biking means fewer cars, cleaner air and less traffic around the school.
-Other easy fun duties of this position could include decorating display cases to promote planned events and recruiting help from the long list of amazing Island View volunteers.
-If you are interested, please contact Joan Pringle at [joanp@cityofanacortes.org](joanp@cityofanacortes.org) or Treva King at [tking@asd103.org](tking@asd103.org).

-{{< fig src="read.jpg" align="center" class="max-w-xs" >}}